 5. Get your car tuned up beforehand if necessary.

 Driving a car at high altitude puts more stress on your engine than at sea level as it must work extra hard to get the same energy output (less oxygen = less combustion).
-If your car is older, I highly recommend you get it checked out before attempting to drive up Pikes Peak or Mount Evans.
+If your car is older, I highly recommend you get it checked out before attempting to drive up Pikes Peak or Mount Blue Sky.
 While you can get towed, it will be expensive getting it all the way back to Idaho Springs or Denver.
 Better to avoid that problem if possible.

 14ers You Can Drive Up: Now You Know!